Cola-de-lira Verde

 Breeding: The Green Thorntail builds a small cup-shaped nest made of plant fibers and spider silk placed on a thin branch or in a sheltered location.
 The female lays two small white eggs and is solely responsible for incubation and caring for the chicks.

-Conservation Status: As of the latest assessments, the Green Thorntail is listed as Least Concern by the IUCN.
+Conservation Status: The Green Thorntail is listed as Least Concern by the IUCN.

 MALE